- Michael Thompson

-4. Thinking only of yourself instead of doing what you can to help others
+4. Thinking of only yourself instead of doing what you can to help others

 “Stop complaining and go do something nice for someone.”
 I can’t count the number of times my parents said variations of these words when I still lived under their shade.
 I completely ignored them.

-I now believe they were handing me a major ingredient to happiness on a silver platter and I simply refused to eat.
+I now believe they were handing me a major ingredient to happiness on a silver platter, and I simply refused to eat.